Jesse-Redford/Adpative-SVD/README.md

 # SVD
 This repository contains guides, examples, and adpative methods for applying SVD compression to image and video files.
+If you would like to read more about my research feel free to read some of my manuscripts.

+# Locally Adaptive SVD Framework for Feature Oriented Compression

 # Dicom study